mr-stringer/punkbot/README.md

 for.
 This may be hashtags but can be any string.
 Don't worry about case, the term text and post text are both converted to lowercase for comparison.

- **Be cafeful**, using terms that are too common will likely cause you problems.
+ **Be careful**, using terms that are too common will likely cause you problems.
 Ensure you read [BlueSky's rate limit policy](https://docs.bsky.app/docs/advanced-guides/rate-limits).
 Don't become a spammer!